RacingTadpole/dqn-games/README.md

-# Tic-tac-toe (aka. noughts and crosses)
+# Reinforcement learning games

-With Deep Q (DQN) reinforcement learning using gym and keras-rl
+Some games with Deep Q (DQN) reinforcement learning, using gym and keras-rl.

 ## Pre-requisites

 Because I'm using an M1 Mac, I can't set this up using pipenv.
 I've had to install python 3.8 and tensorflow using miniforge.

 So you're on your own re requirements – sorry!

+## Tic-tac-toe (aka. noughts and crosses)

 ## Comments